Planning use classesConverting or changing your property without the need for planning consent

 |Casinos (sui generis)||D2 assembly and leisure|

-Additional change of use Permitted Development Rights were introduced in 2013 :-
+Additional change of use Permitted Development Rights:-

 Agricultural buildings under 500 sq m. can change to A1, A2, A3, B1, B8, C1 or D2.
 But ‘prior approval’ is required for buildings of 150 to 500 m2 (to assess flood risk, noise and highways impacts etc).

 B1, C1, C2, C2A and D2 uses can change use permanently to a state-funded school (subject to prior approval of noise and highways/transport impacts).

 Temporary change of use A1, A2, A3, A4, A5, B1, D1 and D2 uses are permitted to change use for a period of up two years to A1, A2, A3 and B1 uses.

 Changing from one type of shop to another

 A planning application is often not required to change from one type of shop to another.
 However, permission will be required to change from a retail shop to any of the following examples:

 - A shop selling food and drink for the consumption on the premises, or hot food for the consumption off the premises (cafés, restaurants, take-aways, bars)